A CFR Home for Good Initiative:

 Beyond that, an immigrant parent has other challenges when dealing with the City or the courts.
 First, they are usually afraid—for themselves and their extended family—once a government agency is scrutinizing them.
 Even if they want services like counseling or substance use help, they may think that getting those services will put them at risk of deportation.
 We help them overcome that fear.

-For the same reasons, relatives may be unwilling to come forward to be kin foster parents if children go into foster care.
+For the same reasons, relatives may be unwilling to come forward to be kin foster parents if children go into the foster system.
 CFR partners with our clients, to reach out to their family and networks to make sure that whenever possible, their children don’t go to live with strangers.

 Undocumented parents aren’t eligible for public benefits, so they can’t rely on Medicaid (as other parents can) to pay for the services that the City mandates.
 We help them find programs that are free or offer sliding scale payments.

-Language barriers make it hard for parents to understand the foster care or the court system, so if our multilingual staff cannot translate for them, we get court orders to make sure they always have a translator at meetings and in court.
+Language barriers make it hard for parents to understand the foster or court systems, so if our multilingual staff cannot translate for them, we get court orders to make sure they always have a translator at meetings and in court.
 We also help them find services where providers speak their language and understand their culture.

 We help parents apply for legal status, and if they are at risk of deportation, we defend them.